Please take a moment to read the essential information on this page.

 - For exclusive hire please contact us to discuss your requirements.

-- If you need to change or cancel your booking please contact us at least 24 hours before your appointment to avoid charges.
+- Please cancel or amend your booking at least 24 hours in advance to avoid additional charges.

 - Refunds cannot be given for non attendance.